MarcelloMorettoni/imx219-cool-stuff/README.md

 ### Tkinter demo

 Execute the `stereo_demo.py` script.
-When numeric camera IDs are provided, the script now automatically opens the Jetson CSI cameras using the `nvarguscamerasrc` pipeline:
+When numeric camera IDs are provided, the script opens the Jetson CSI cameras using the `nvarguscamerasrc` pipeline only.
+The scripts no longer fall back to V4L2 devices, so make sure the `nvargus-daemon` service is running (restart with `sudo systemctl restart nvargus-daemon` if needed):

 ```bash
 python3 stereo_demo.py 0 1